fac29b/MapXplore/README.md

-# Travel Mashup Project
+# MapXplore

-The Travel Mashup project is a web application that provides information about the weather at random locations found via postcode.
-Additionally, the application displays the location on a Google Map and provides a Google Street View with a ChatGPT powered chat box to also give interactive information about the location.
+MapXplore is a web application that transports you to a random UK postcode.
+It displays information about the weather, and location on a Google Map with Google Street View and a ChatGPT-powered chat box to give interactive information about the location.

 ## Table of Contents